Philosophically and practically, I find myself conflicted over the current preoccupation in leadership development as a relational dynamic.

 It’s about leading between and leading within.
 The potential for a spiritual dynamic opens up a much wider conversation.

-A friend once commented, “I wonder if leadership isn’t always recognized at the time, but is construed as leadership after the event, particularly by the follower more than the leader.
-As a follower, I am the only one who can legitimately apply the label leadership to what I experienced as a result of what you the leader did, how you were, what happened between us.
-If you the leader use the term leadership, all you can apply to it is a set of behaviors or competencies which may not have landed with me as leadership.”
+A friend once commented, “I wonder if leadership isn’t always recognized at the time but is construed as leadership after the event, particularly by the follower more than the leader.
+As a follower, I am the only one who can legitimately apply the label leadership to what I experienced as a result of what you, the leader, did, how you were, and what happened between us.
+If you, the leader, use the term leadership, all you can apply to it is a set of behaviors or competencies which may not have landed with me as leadership.”